Former NBA Champion, No. 2 Overall Pick Darko Milicic Latest To Pan Rudy Gobert Extension

 Since offering his initial commentary, O'Neal has continued to sound off on Gobert.

-In December, The Inquisitr reported on a hypothetical trade from Hardwood Houdini that would see Gobert join the Toronto Raptors, while Kemba Walker would move from Beantown to Salt Lake City.
+In January, The Inquisitr reported on a hypothetical trade from Hardwood Houdini that would see Gobert join the Boston Celtics, while Kemba Walker would move from Beantown to Salt Lake City.